An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 TWO-WEEK ROUTE 66 TRIP

 You can drive Route 66 in a week.
-But seeing it is another matter entirely and takes twice as long.
+But seeing it is another matter entirely and takes at least twice as long.

 So here's a scenario that fits conveniently into a two-week vacation.
 Including the adjoining weekends this is 16 days.
 Subtract a day at either end for flying and you have 14 days available for Route 66 travel.